-Location.
 Where will you hold the festivities?
 Often, people have to divide time between several homes.
 For example, your married daughter may want to spend the morning at your house and the evening at her in-laws’ house.
 Get everyone’s schedules and desires on the table, and work out something equitable.

 But if for whatever reason, other homes are getting more of your young adults, accept it gracefully and move on.
 Just be kind and make the best of it after you’ve stated what you’d like.
-No guiltifying allowed.
-You may also want to ask if there’s anything you can change that would make them want to spend more time with you.
+Consider asking if there’s anything you can change that would make them want to spend more time with you.
 This is often a revealing conversation.

-Meal.
 What will happen that day?
 Some people say, “Oh, whatever,” meaning Mom will be left to do the work to make a great meal while everyone else sits around.
 Clearly communicate what you’d like to have happen and how everyone can be involved.
 This may be a good time to make an agreement that all electronic devices will be absent from the table so the whole group can connect with one another and not be distracted.

-Spiritual reflection.
 Since Christmas is the time we celebrate the birth of Jesus, it makes sense to spend time focusing our attention on our Savior.
-But your adult children may not want to participate in that aspect of a get-together.
+But your young adult children may not want to participate in that aspect of a Christmas get-together.
 It’s best to communicate what you’d like to do and ask if they would be willing to join in.